openhab/openhab-docs/_addons_ios/google-assistant/readme.md

 | **Configuration** | (optional) `checkState=true/false`<br>(optional) `speeds="0=away:zero,50=default:standard:one,100=high:two"`<br>(optional) `lang="en"`<br>(optional) `ordered=true/false`<br>_Hint: if you are using a Dimmer then `speeds` is required_ |

 Fans (and similar device types, like AirPurifier or Hood) support the `FanSpeed` trait.
+If you do not specify the `speeds` option, Google will use and expect percentage values for the fan speed.
-With that you will be able to set up and use human speakable modes, e.g. "fast" for 100% or "slow" for 25%.
+Otherwise, you will be able to set up and use human speakable modes, e.g. "fast" for 100% or "slow" for 25%.

 `speeds` will be a comma-separated list of modes with a percentage number followed by an equal sign and different aliases for that mode after a colon.
 So here both "high" and "two" would set the speed to 100%.